Migrate from AWS to Google Cloud: Migrate from Amazon RDS for SQL Server to Cloud SQL for SQL Server

 6. Set up logging, monitoring, and alerting.

-For more information about each of these tasks, see Migrate to Google Cloud: Build your foundation.
+For more information about each of these tasks, see the Migrate to Google Cloud: Plan and build your foundation.

 Monitoring and alerting